Sea Turtle Adventure

 With our physical turtle, the user will simply pick up the turtle and begin moving it in the direction they want the turtle to swim in.
 The user can move the turtle sideways, up and down and even diagonally to guide the direction of movement.
 In addition, the interaction that the physical turtle provides is much more realistic compared to the first version of the game where the user would guide the turtle by moving the mouse cursor.
 There is a large gap between following a cursor and imagining a sea turtle swimming.
 Using this physical controller in the form of a sea turtle the player gets a more in depth experience through lessening the amount of abstraction.
 They will truly feel their movements making an impact on how the turtle navigates the ocean.
 Through being physically involved in guiding the turtle in the ocean and feeding it, the user will develop a more personal connection with a sea turtle and therefore will better understand the impact that pollutants have on these marine animals.
 There will be moments where the user will try their best to avoid toxic items, but it will be physically impossible to do so, and that is exactly the message we want to convey with this game.

-- Confusion about the health of the turtle and at what point it was going to die
+Confusion about the health of the turtle and how it was impacting the game

-- Age counter which also serves as a game score so players can see how the food is impacting the turtle's growth.
-Depending on the score of the game, the turtle's health will deterioate signalling
+Age counter which also serves as a game score so players can see how the food is impacting the turtle's growth.
+Depending on the score of the game, the turtle's health will deteriorate signaling the end of the game.

-- Informing user of food labels and whether they are healthy or toxic in a subtle manner that doesn't interrupt the game
+Informing user of food labels and whether they are healthy or toxic in a subtle manner that doesn't disrupt the game.